• “Now, if we are working as teachers — as artists in education —

 “[T]he third set of lectures [in this book] concerns the astral-etheric beings known as elemental spirits, whose existence is rarely acknowledged today beyond the sphere of folklore.
 We discover how indebted we are to these beings, both benevolent and malevolent, for our continued existence.
 Steiner gives an account of their different levels of consciousness and, in doing so, throws light on some of the characters from traditional nursery tales.
 Many of us will be familiar with the wise but gruff dwarf, the water sprite or mermaid who tries to lure the human being into its own fluid consciousness-world, and the unearthly beauty of the fairy queen which would entrap men and render them powerless, as if they slept.
 The fact that the elemental spirits, like irresponsible children, might choose to sport with the unprotected human consciousness should not undermine the fact that these spirits ‘wish man to make a move onwards with his consciousness, so that he may participate in their world.’” — Ann Druitt, introduction to HARMONY OF THE CREATIVE WORD (Rudolf Steiner Press, 2001), a collection of lectures by Rudolf Steiner, pp. xvii-xviii.

 The gullibility of Steiner’s follows can be astonishing.
 The clearest example, perhaps, is their belief in fairy tales and the beings described in fairy tales.
 Steiner taught that fairy tales are true clairvoyant accounts of the activities of beings — gnomes, fairies, giants, dwarfs — who really exist.
 This is staggering.
 Yet when Druitt says that Steiner shines light on “the characters from traditional nursery tales,” she does not mean that Steiner offers a form of literary criticism, examining the import of fantastical, invented stories.
-No, she and other Anthroposophists accept Steiner’s assurances that “Fairy tales are never thought out [i.e., invented]; they are the final remains of ancient clairvoyance [i.e., the psychic power that ancient peoples possessed] ...
+No, she and other Anthroposophists accept Steiner’s assurances that “Fairy tales are never thought out [i.e., invented]; they are the final remains of ancient clairvoyance ...
 All the fairy tales in existence are...the remnants of the original clairvoyance.”
 [Rudolf Steiner, ON THE MYSTERY DRAMAS (Rudolf Steiner Press, 1983), p.
 93.]
 And the strange beings who populate these tales are real, Steiner said.
 Thus, for instance, Steiner tells us “There are beings that can be seen with clairvoyant vision at many spots in the depths of the earth ...
 Many names have been given to them, such as goblins, gnomes and so forth.”
 [Rudolf Steiner, NATURE SPIRITS (Rudolf Steiner Press, 1995), pp. 62-3.]
 Or, "[O]ur brain connects us with certain elemental beings,* namely those elemental beings that belong to the sphere of wisdom ...
-To etheric observation, this [aura]** hovers in the immediate vicinity of our head.
+To etheric observation, [an aura]** hovers in the immediate vicinity of our head.
 The I [our spark of individual divinity] lives in it, and alongside the I are found the elemental beings of the myths and sagas.
 There they are called elves, fairies, and so on."
 [Rudolf Steiner, THE RIDDLE OF HUMANITY (Rudolf Steiner Press, 1990), lecture 5.]
 Steiner said that fairy tales need to be interpreted, the facts they relate are hard to convey in ordinary language; and he said that we participate in the creation of such beings as goblins and fairies.
 But he also firmly stated that goblins, fairies, and other elemental spirits do actually exist.
-He claimed to be able to see them, thanks to his "exact clairvoyance," and he said you could see them too if you would just follow his instructions.
+He claimed to be able to see them, thanks to his "exact clairvoyance," and he said that you could see them too if you would just follow his instructions.

 At one level, this is all quite silly; but at another level, it is quite important, revealing something fundamental about Anthroposophy.
-There is a real world and there are fantasy worlds, and Steiner’s followers get them confused — they take the fantasies for reality.
+There is a real world and there are fantasy worlds, and Steiner’s followers get them confused — they mistake the fantasies for reality.
 This is a serious matter, especially when people who are deluded in this way offer to educate children.
 Do you want to entrust the education of your child to people who believe that fairy tales are clairvoyantly true and that goblins really exist?

 * In the Waldorf belief system, Anthroposophy, "elemental beings" are also called nature spirits.
-The four main types are gnomes (which live in the arth), sylphs (which live in the air), undines (which live in water), and "salamanders" (which live in fire).
+The four main types are gnomes (which live in the earth), sylphs (which live in the air), undines (which live in water), and "salamanders" (which live in fire).
 See "Neutered Nature".